 ii.
 “It is not merely the wicked, the bearer of poison berries, that will be cut down; but the neutral, the man who bears no fruit of positive virtue must also be cast into the fire.”
 (Spurgeon)

 iii.
-Earlier in the chapter Jesus warned us to judge ourselves first, to look for the speck in our own eye before turning our attention to the beam in our neighbor’s eye, therefore, before asking it of anyone else, we should first ask: “Do I bear fruit unto God’s glory?”
+Earlier in the chapter Jesus warned us to judge ourselves first, to look for the beam in our own eye before turning our attention to the speck in our neighbor’s eye, therefore, before asking it of anyone else, we should first ask: “Do I bear fruit unto God’s glory?”